wqking/eventpp/readme.md

 - Template based, less runtime overhead, unlimited possibilities.
 The event and callback can be almost any C++ types meeting minimum requirements.
 - Supports nested event.
 A listener can dispatch event, append/prepend/insert/remove other listeners during capturing an event safely.
+- Support event filter.
 - Thread safe.
 - Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
-- Header only, no source file, no need to build.
 - Backed by unit tests.
 - Written in portable and standard C++.
 (I'm not a C++ standard expert so if you find any non-standard code or undefined behavior please let me know.)
 - Doesn't depend on any other libraries.
+- Header only, no source file, no need to build.

 ## License